ScottPlot/ScottPlot.NET/content/cookbook/5.0/configuring-legends/index.md

 title: Configuring Legends - ScottPlot 5.0 Cookbook
 description: A legend is a key typically displayed in the corner of a plot
 url: /cookbook/5.0/configuring-legends/
-date: 7/9/2023 2:07:49 PM
+date: 8/7/2023 1:53:28 AM
 ---

 This page is part of the [ScottPlot 5.0 Cookbook](../)

-<div class='alert alert-warning' role='alert'><h4 class='alert-heading py-0 my-0'>⚠️ ScottPlot 5.0.6-beta is a preview package</h4><hr /><p class='mb-0'><span class='fw-semibold'>This page describes a beta release of ScottPlot.</span> It is available on NuGet as a preview package, but its API is not stable and it is not recommended for production use.
+<div class='alert alert-warning' role='alert'><h4 class='alert-heading py-0 my-0'>⚠️ ScottPlot 5.0.7-beta is a preview package</h4><hr /><p class='mb-0'><span class='fw-semibold'>This page describes a beta release of ScottPlot.</span> It is available on NuGet as a preview package, but its API is not stable and it is not recommended for production use.
 See the <a href='https://scottplot.net/versions/'>ScottPlot Versions</a> page for more information. </p></div>